 anything you might like to try on a pizza...be creative!

 Once assembled, put a sprinkling of oregano on top and put into the hot oven.
 Depending on thickness, bake for about 20-25 minutes or until done.
+Don't forget to put red crushed pepper on the table for people to add if they like.
 Enjoy!